marymorkos/nurturenet/README.md

 *NurtureNet is a research prototype for DS 5690 at Vanderbilt University.
 Not FDA cleared.
 Not a substitute for clinical judgment.
 All outputs advisory only.*

-*Author: Mary Morkos, MS Data Science (Health Informatics), Vanderbilt University, May 2026*
+*Author: Mary Morkos, MS Data Science, Vanderbilt University, May 2026*